Survivors of Sex Trafficking & Exploitation Send Message: “Nevada is Not Safe for Women”

 This video comes following Charleston’s federal lawsuit to end legal brothels after she was sex trafficked in two of them.

 “I have a message for any woman listening: Nevada is not safe for women,” Charleston states in the opening of the video, which features several women who experienced sexual violence, exploitation, and trafficking in Nevada.

 Watch the 2 Minute Video Here

 “Forty-eight years ago prostitution was legalized in Nevada.
 It was a social experiment.
 That experiment has failed.
 Women and children have paid the price.
-Nevada has the highest rates of an illegal sex trade than any other state in the country.
+Nevada has the largest sex trade (illegal and legal) of any state in the country.
 Sixty-three percent higher than the next highest state.
 Nevada ranks in the top 10 for trafficked and exploited youth,” Charleston continued.
 “It’s time to end prostitution and trafficking in Nevada.”

 Because legal prostitution fuels sexual trafficking, exploitation, and violence, the National Center on Sexual Exploitation named Nevada to its 2019 Dirty Dozen List, which names 12 mainstream contributors to sexual exploitation and abuse.

 “While some may claim that legalization provides better regulation and increased safety, the truth is that sexual violence, racism, and socioeconomic disadvantages are inextricable from the prostitution experience.
 Research confirms that the vast majority of those in prostitution (whether legalized, unregulated, or criminalized) experience both the constant threat of and high rates of, sexual violence and even Post-Traumatic Stress Disorder,” reads the National Center on Sexual Exploitation’s website.